 It took them three days to respond to my request and as I suspected the answer was NO. Without any explanation other than "if we give it to you everyone else will want it too."
 I felt like a child being slapped on the hand and being sent to my room.

-So, yeah, I'm very disappointed and I realize that I have figure out what my plan B will be?
-The tone of this song by First Aid Kit is exactly how I feel.
+I'm very disappointed and I realize that I have figure out what my plan B will be?

 It took a year after that journal entry to find the courage to quit because I was scared.

 Scared of not knowing what I would do next?

 Scared of not making any money and not being able to pay my bills?

 Scared of throwing away a "good paying job" just because I wasn't happy?